A selection principle for 2D steady Euler flows via the vanishing viscosity limit: Rigidity via total curvature estimate

 where all the subsets on the right side are defined as subsets of $\mbT\times(-1,1)$.

-For every $r\in\msR(u)$, $u^{-1}(r)$ is a closed subset of $\mbT\times(-1,1)$ (we adopt the convention that, if $r=0$ or $c$, $u^{-1}(r)$ only contains the component inside $\mbT\times(-1,1)$).
-By the implicit function theorem, $u^{-1}(r)$ is a $C^2$ closed (compact and without boundary) 1-manifold in $\mbT\times(-1,1)$ .
-Viewing $\mbT\times(-1,1)$ as $\mbS^1\times(-1,1)$, by the classification of closed 1-manifolds, $u^{-1}(r)$ consists of finitely many $C^2$ Jordan curves, each of which is either contractible or non-contractible.
+For every $r\in\msR(u)$, the level set $u^{-1}(r)$ is a closed subset of $\mbT\times(-1,1)$.
+Here and below, we adopt the convention that, when $r=0$ or $r=c$, $u^{-1}(r)$ denotes only the portion of the level set lying inside $\mbT\times(-1,1)$.
+By the implicit function theorem, $u^{-1}(r)$ is a $C^2$ closed (compact and without boundary) one-dimensional manifold in $\mbT\times(-1,1)$, where $\mbT\times(-1,1)$ is regarded as the lateral surface of the cylinder $B_1\times(-1,1)$.
+Hence, by the classification of closed one-dimensional manifolds, $u^{-1}(r)$ consists of finitely many $C^2$ simple {\it closed} curves.
+Each such curve is either a contractible or a non-contractible closed streamline in $\mbT\times(-1,1)$.
 By the Jordan curve theorem, every non-contractible closed streamline divides $\mbT\times(-1,1)$ into the upper component and the lower component.
 Therefore, we can define the position of a point or subset as being "above" or "below" a non-contractible closed streamline; or as being "between" two distinct non-contractible closed streamlines.

 For the sake of clarity, we provide the following definitions

 \begin{definition} An open subset $S$ of $\mbT\times(-1,1)$ is called a regular tube if it is bounded by two distinct non-contractible closed streamlines and foliated by non-contractible closed streamlines. \end{definition}